Who Can Apply?

-Children of Ann Arbor District employees are eligible to attend the Ann Arbor Public Schools.
-In accordance with MCL 388.1606(6)(1), children of District employees may also enroll if the student is the child of a regular school employee who is under contract with the Board of Education either through a Master Contract Agreement or individual contract, and excludes annual supplemental agreement holders who do not fall within the definition of a regular school employee.
+Children of Ann Arbor Public School District Employees are eligible to attend the Ann Arbor Public Schools.
+In accordance with MCL 388.1606(6)(1), children of District employees may also enroll if the student is the child of a regular school employee who is under contract with the Board of Education either through a Master Contract Agreement or individual contract and excludes annual supplemental agreement holders who do not fall within the definition of a regular school employee.
 Placement of students is based upon available space and assigned staff.

-The Ann Arbor Public Schools, through Section 105 and 105c allowance by the State of Michigan, will open up Schools of Choice enrollment for public school districts within the Washtenaw Intermediate School District (WISD) as well as districts within the boundaries of an ISD that are contiguous to the WISD.
+The Ann Arbor Public Schools, through Section 105 and 105c allowance by the State of Michigan, will open up Schools of Choice enrollment for public school districts within the Washtenaw Intermediate School District (WISD) as well as districts within the boundaries of an Intermediate School District that are contiguous to the WISD.

 Residents of the following districts may apply:

-Application to the district will be opened annually in the spring.
-Reminder: Transportation to and from school is the responsibility of the parent/guardian.
+Application to the district will be opened annually in the Spring.
+NOTE: Transportation to and from school is the responsibility of the parent/guardian.
 The ability of the family to transport students to arrive on time for daily instruction is an important consideration when applying for Schools of Choice.
 Enrollment limited to Young Fives through grade 10 (and 11th grade at Huron only, for students enrolling into an International Baccalaureate Programme).